Mishar Tatars: Ancestors

-Theory about the Golden Horde unifies researchers.
-A. Halikov, F. Gimranov and H. Aydullin thought, that in addition to Kasimov, Mishars originate at least partially from Mukhsa Ulus.
-UCLA Center for Near East Studies states that Mishars most likely descent from the Kipchaks of Golden Horde, that settled on the West side of the Volga.

 The Hungarian theory exists also.
 Friar Julian describes Eastern Hungarians he found in Bashkiria in 1235.
 They spoke to him Hungarian and their language remained mutually intelligible.
-Some scientists of the 19th and 20th centuries, based on equivalency of the Turkic ethnonym Madjar (variants: Majgar, Mojar, Mishar, Mochar) with the Hungarian self-name Magyar, associated them with Hungarian speaking Magyars and came to a conclusion that Turkic-speaking Mishars were formed by a Turkization of those Hungarians who remained in the region after their main part left to the West in the 8th century..
+Some scientists of the 19th and 20th centuries, based on equivalency of the Turkic ethnonym Madjar (variants: Majgar, Mojar, Mishar, Mochar) with the Hungarian self-name Magyar, associated them with Hungarian speaking Magyars and came to a conclusion that Turkic-speaking Mishars were formed by a Turkization of those Hungarians who remained in the region after their main part left to the West in the 8th century.
 The shift magyar>mozhar is natural for Hungarian phonology and this form of the ethnonym was in use until they shifted to Tatar in 15-16th centuries.
 The existence of the ethnic toponyms mozhar, madjar to the east of Carpathian region proves this.
 The presence of early medieval Hungarian culture is attested by archeological findings in Volga-Ural region.
 The influence of Hungarian language resulted in forming definite conjugation in Mordvinic languages which is found only in Ugric languages.
 Medieval Hungarian loans are found in Volga Bulgarian and Mordvinic languages.

-Orlov thought that the ancestors of Mishars merged with the Madjars in Meshchera.

-The ethnogenesis of Kazan Tatars and Mishars is said to differ at least to some degree.
-G. Tagirdzhanov proposed, that they both originally came from the population of Volga Bulgaria, and Mishars from its Esegel tribe.
+Ethnologist R.G.
+Kuzeyev says that the Mishars by their origin "go back to one of the ancient Ugric tribes of the Magyar union", and this ethnonym itself "has a Ugric-Magyar basis".

+The ancestors of Mishar Tatars being part of Golden Horde, one way or another, unifies researchers.
+UCLA Center for Near East Studies states that Mishars most likely descent from the Kipchaks of Golden Horde, that settled on the West side of the Volga.
+Khayretdinov: "The Meshchersky yurt was considered an integral part of the Golden Horde, and not only in its capital Sarai, but also in Crimea and elsewhere".
+Radlov noted that the Mishar-Tatar dialect is one of the closest to the Cuman language used in Codex Cumanicus.
+Leitzinger called their dialect "faithfully close" to ancient Kipchak.